fannyrancourt/fannyrancourt.github.io/_posts/2017-04-25-input_pipeline.md

 As expected, this takes more than 300 seconds since our `get_input()` function is doing a 1 second sleep.
 Let's use the FIFOQueue now.

-We need to starts threads to do the enqueuing.
+We need to start threads to do the enqueuing.
 I'm not aware of any way to do this with processes, but any contribution is welcomed!
 Using the queue will save us one copy from Python to C++ because of the feed_dict.
-Since the queue is already in C++ we do not need to pay this cost.
+Since the queue is already in C++ we do not need to do the copy.
 I added some code to empty the queue at the end to let the threads die.